Expectations & Outcomes

 How Is Head Start Evaluated?

 The Head Start/EHS program must comply with performance standards developed by the Administration of Children and Families (ACF).
 Each year a program Self Assessment is completed.
 Teams of parents, staff and community leaders engage in the Self Assessment process and visit each center, and review plans and records to verify that the program is in compliance with Federal Performance Standards.
-The Office of Head Start in Washington, DC then validates the results of the Self Assessments by sending representatives to visit and review the program every three years.
+The Office of Head Start in Washington, DC then validates the results of the Self Assessments by sending representatives to visit and review the program.